We are working with others on a number of projects to help regenerate Coalville.

 We are currently working on a project to redesign Marlborough Square.
 This project will remove a lot of the cars and buses from the square, creating a pleasant, safe space for pedestrians and a great place to hold events.

-The draft plan has been put together by our urban designer, who has worked with businesses and users of the square (including bus companies and taxi companies) to make sure the design takes everyone's needs into account.
+Businesses and users of the square (including bus companies and taxi companies) have had input into the design to make sure the the new square takes everyone's needs into account.

 Other improvement projects in Coalville:

 We offer grants to business owners on Hotel Street and High Street to improve the look and feel of their frontages.
 A key part of the conservation area, many businesses in the designated zones have benefited from the scheme.

 So far we have given businesses in Coalville more than £280,000 to improve their properties.